 Rights-of-way shall be dedicated to the Town as denoted in Exhibit J unless otherwise approved by the MSRB.

-Any other street would follow Town Standards.
+Any other street would follow Town Standards unless otherwise approved by the MSRB.

-The following streets, as identified on Exhibit “H” will not be dedicated to the Town as public rights-of-way, but shall be placed within a cross access easement at the width noted below:

-Commons Drive: 36’ (full width)

 The Town shall not be responsible for any maintenance or repairs on any alley, nor any roadway which is not built to town standards and/or not dedicated and accepted as public right-of-way.

 The following traffic improvements shall be constructed: